The intellectual precocity in children

 Statistically, if 1/3 of gifted children have no problems, 2/3 can meet more or less serious academic and social difficulties due to:

-- a difference in behaviour with children of their age,
+- a difference in behavior with children of their age,

 - incomprehension by adults, professionals and parents,